apache/doris/docker/runtime/doris-compose/Readme.md

 And cluster's directory will contains all its containers's logs and data, like fe-1, fe-2, be-1, ..., etc.

+If there are multiple users run doris-compose on the same machine, suggest don't change LOCAL_DORIS_PATH or they should export the same LOCAL_DORIS_PATH.

+Because when create a new cluster, doris-compose will search the local doris path, and choose a docker network which is different with this path's clusters.

+So if multiple users use different LOCAL_DORIS_PATH, their clusters may have docker network conflict!!!

 ### Create a cluster or recreate its containers

 ```